Chas Roades | Chair

 Anthony Keck | Vice Chair

-Anthony Keck is the Sr. Vice President and Chief Development Officer for Mountain States Health, a thirteen hospital integrated health system operating in Northeast Tennessee and Southwest Virginia.
+Anthony Keck is the Executive Vice President and Chief Population Health Officer for the newly formed Ballad Health.
+Previously Mr. Keck was Sr. Vice President and Chief Development Officer for Mountain States Health, a thirteen hospital integrated health system operating in Northeast Tennessee and Southwest Virginia.
 In this role, he is responsible for marketing & sales, strategic planning, government affairs, the Mountain States Foundation, and the system's health plan and ACO.
 Mr. Keck most recently served as the Director of Health and Human Services for South Carolina during the first term of Governor Nikki R. Haley and also served three years in the administration of Louisiana Governor Bobby Jindal.
 Prior to his government service, Mr. Keck worked for organizations such as Johnson & Johnson, Ochsner Clinic New Orleans, and St. Thomas Health Services, a community clinic also located in New Orleans.
 Mr. Keck was active in establishing the Louisiana Health Care Quality Forum after Hurricane Katrina, served on the Board of the National Association of Medicaid Directors, as well as the Institute of Medicine’s Committee on Governance and Financing of Graduate Medical Education and the Executive Committee of the National Academy for State Health Policy.
 He lives in Bristol, TN with his wife Shannon.

 Richard M. Hamrick III MD, MBA | Treasurer

-Prior to joining HCA, Dr. Hamrick practiced pulmonary medicine in Richmond for more than 22 years as a member of Pulmonary Associates of Richmond, Inc. A graduate of Randolph-Macon College in Ashland, Virginia, he received a medical degree from the Medical College of Virginia, completed his internship at the North Carolina Baptist Hospital at the Bowman Gray School of Medicine, a residency at West Virginia University Medical Center, and a fellowship in pulmonary diseases from Georgetown University Medical Center.
+Dr. Hamrick is board-certified in internal medicine, pulmonary disease and critical care medicine, and was in private practice in Richmond for over 20 years as a member of Pulmonary Associates of Richmond, Inc. A graduate of Randolph-Macon College in Ashland, Virginia, he received a medical degree from the Medical College of Virginia, completed a family practice internship at the North Carolina Baptist Hospital at the Bowman Gray School of Medicine, an internal medicine residency at West Virginia University Medical Center, and a fellowship in pulmonary diseases from Georgetown University Medical Center.
 He subsequently obtained an MBA from Virginia Commonwealth University.
+He has written frequently in both the scientific and lay press, and has extensive research experience as a principal site investigator in clinical trials.

 Suniti Ponkshe | Secretary